 Some gaps may take a long time to rectify, which is OK if the vendor is committed to change.
 The resolution plan is the most important part of the dialog.
 It is a document that leads to action within the vendor.
 If several of the vendor’s customers are asking for the same thing, the result is a business case for action within the customer.

 What are you going to do in your organization?
 Remember, you choose these vendors.
 You picked the software, hardware, systems, cloud, OTT, application, and other services in your network.
 These security conversations with vendors are tools of discovery.
 Be mindful!
 The ultimate responsibility for the safety and security of your business is YOU – NOT YOUR VENDORS!

 Use these security conversations to learn about security.
-The conversations will help you discover unknown risk, find solutions to those risk, and deliver a better, safer, and a more secure service to your customers.
+The conversations will help you discover unknown risk, find solutions to those risk, and deliver a better, safer, and more secure service to your customers.

 Be Ready for the Operator to Ask for Your Security Response Plan

 Through all of these conversations, be aware that you also have a responsibility to build your own reaction plan.
 What happens if someone in your organization discovers a vulnerability?
 If you need to do a rapid upgrade of software, how would you do that with minimal impact to the business?
 How do you track software versions throughout the organization?